BEAUTY is a BLAST

 An abbreviated version of Gilbert-Rolfe’s final curatorial project, Painting on Air, is a four-person show with single works by Jeremy Gilbert-Rolfe, Christian Haub, Clinton Hill, and Nicola Staeglïch.

-A selection of Gilbert-Rolfe’s works on paper, ranging from the 1970s to works created before his death.
+A selection of Gilbert-Rolfe’s works on paper, Jeremy Called them Drawing, ranging from the 1970s to works created before his death.

-There will be a small two-person show by the collaborators, Gilbert-Rolfe and Haub.
+There will be a small two-person show Duet by the collaborators, Gilbert-Rolfe and Haub.

 About Jeremy Gilbert-RolfeJeremy Gilbert-Rolfe (1945-2024) was an influential artist, critic, and educator whose work and thought helped shape contemporary discourse on abstraction, beauty, and art theory.
 As a painter, Gilbert-Rolfe was known for his rigorous exploration of color, composition, and the philosophical underpinnings of abstraction.
 His vibrant canvases demonstrated a masterful understanding of the relationships between form, light, and spatial perception.Born in England, Gilbert-Rolfe moved to the United States in the late 1960s, where he established himself as both a distinctive voice in abstract painting and a formidable art theorist.
 His writings, including seminal texts such as Beauty and the Contemporary Sublime and Beyond Piety: Critical Essays on the Visual Arts, challenged prevailing artistic orthodoxies and offered nuanced perspectives on aesthetics in contemporary art.As an educator, Gilbert-Rolfe profoundly influenced generations of artists through his teaching positions at prestigious institutions, where his intellectual rigor and passionate advocacy for critical thinking inspired countless students.
 His legacy lives on not only through his own artistic production and scholarly contributions but through the work of the many artists he mentored throughout his distinguished career.Gilbert-Rolfe's impact on the art world extends far beyond his individual accomplishments, as evidenced by the extraordinary response to this exhibition—a testament to how deeply his ideas and presence resonated across the artistic community.About Christian Haub